Trying to figure out how much to pay a freelance writer or charge yourself?

 Don’t underestimate the power of editing.

-Copy and content often go through ruthless edits to make it completely polished and clean.
+Copy and content often go through ruthless edits to make them completely polished and clean.

-Editors are specialized in fixing grammar mistakes, spelling errors, and rewriting copy to make it flow better.
+Editors specialize in fixing grammar mistakes, and spelling errors and rewriting copy to make it flow better.

 Sometimes you have great material, but it lacks clear communication.
 An editor will revamp it so that it better resonates with customers and ultimately increases conversion rates.